-✓ This document currently reflects only tax changes of which ADP was notified by tax agencies as of January 4, 2013.
-It will be updated as more information becomes available through January 15, 2013.
-Please check back periodically to view the most current tax updates.
+✓ This document currently reflects only tax changes of which ADP was notified by tax agencies as of January 15, 2013.

 Note: The information in this letter is provided solely as a courtesy and not as legal or tax advice.
 Your tax professional and/or legal counsel should be consulted for updates that may have an impact on your organization and specific facts related to your business.